 How To Make It Work For You: It’s not always possible to turn away from disturbing or unfavorable situations but don’t ignore negative emotions in hopes they’ll go away.
 To counter them it’s important to 1) acknowledge the emotion, and 2) name it for what it is even if it’s unflattering—especially if it’s unflattering.
 Keep it to a couple of words, though, because if you enter into a dialogue about the negative emotion, you give it the opportunity to take root and become even more powerful.

 2. Don’t Stop Because It Hurts A Little

 Millions of dollars are spent on self-help books, therapists, and drugs in an attempt to outrun adversity and the pain that comes with it.
 Heads up, folks—pain is part of the human condition and the sooner you embrace this fact of life, the more content you’ll be.

-Resilience is a akin to a muscle.
+Resilience is akin to a muscle.
 You can sit on your butt all day, watch TV, and eat potato chips.
 Or, you can exercise, strengthen your bones, and improve circulation.
-Our brain works in much the same way so it’s your choice to either take the steps to build a strong mind, or let it decay into a pity puddle where you’re too precious to be inconvenienced by something as mundane as pain.
+Our brain works in much the same way so it’s your choice to either take the steps to build a strong mind or let it decay into a pity puddle where you’re too precious to be inconvenienced by something as mundane as pain.